 There has been lots of excitement surrounding the Desert Tech MDR lately.
 With some rifles shipping since late last year, and many more about to drop, the hype has reached its peak.
-The Micro Dynamic Rifle brings Desert Tech’s multi caliber capability to a an auto loading rifle.
-All of the rifles that have been delivered to customer so far have been 7.62 rifles, but I got a lucky chance to get an up close look at some of the first 5.56 rifles.
+The Micro Dynamic Rifle brings Desert Tech’s multi-caliber capability to an auto loading rifle.
+All of the rifles that have been delivered to customers so far have been 7.62 rifles, but I got a lucky chance to get an up-close look at some of the first 5.56 rifles.
 After a few hours of shooting it, I decided to write a little more about it.

 The MDR has big shoes to fill.
 As many of you are aware, Desert Tech makes some of the best precision rifles available today.
 And having sired the MDR, Desert Tech is expected to bring the same quality and presentation its other rifles are famous for.
 Quality triggers, better accuracy than the competition, all in a multi-caliber rifle shorter than its peers.

 Having had plenty of trigger time with the 7.62 version of the MDR, I was very excited to try out the smaller conversion in 223/556.
 I was actually lucky enough to assemble the rifle from scratch.
 Or at least, from a small pile of parts.
 Click here to see assembly.

 After some humbling experiences, I was happy to see the gun work like it had been built by the pros.
 It took very minimal tuning to get the rifle running just like a swiss watch.
 It was time to take it out into the wild, and get it hot.